TaiPhamD/WindowsShutDownWS/README.md

 Binary link:
 - webserverApp : https://github.com/TaiPhamD/WindowsShutDownWS/releases

-# Manual compile/install

-1. run "go build" command to create the exe
-1. setup config.txt in the same path as the compiled .exe
-1. Create windows service to launch the compiled .exe ( see create_service_example.bat)
-1. Compile [shutdown.dll](https://github.com/TaiPhamD/shutdownDLL) and place it in the same directory as the WindowsShutdownWS.exe

 # Windows Installer from release download
 MSI installer will install app here:
 ```C:\Program Files (x86)\WindowsShutdownWS\``` .
 The installer will also create a windows service called